-- any firm in which any of the relatives of any senior officer of the financing bank holds substantial interest, or is interested as a partner or guarantor; or - any company in which any of the relatives of any senior officer of the financing bank holds substantial interest, or is interested as a director or as a guarantor,

-- 2.2.2.2 The above norms relating to grant of credit facility will equally apply to the awarding of contracts. - 2.2.2.3 Application of the Guidelines in case of Consortium Arrangements
+- any firm in which any of the relatives of any senior officer of the financing bank holds substantial interest, or is interested as a partner or guarantor; or - any company in which any of the relatives of any senior officer of the financing bank holds substantial interest, or is interested as a director or as a guarantor, such transaction should also be reported to the Board. - 2.2.2.2 The above norms relating to grant of credit facility will equally apply to the awarding of contracts. - 2.2.2.3 Application of the Guidelines in case of Consortium Arrangements